Averaging on the Bures-Wasserstein manifold: dimension-free convergence of gradient descent: Proofs for the geodesic convexity results

 \begin{thm} The following diagrams depict the exponents $p\in\R$ for which $\lambda_{\min}^p$ and $\lambda_{\max}^p$ are concave or convex.

 The diagram is to be interpreted as follows.
-If part of the diagram is filled in with a solid black line, then the corresponding functional is concave/convex along generalized geodesics (and hence it is geodesically concave/convex).
+If part of the diagram is filled in with a solid black line, then the corresponding functional is geodesically concave/convex.
 If part of the diagram is \emph{not} filled in, then there exist counterexamples showing that the functional is \emph{not} geodesically concave/convex. \end{thm} \begin{proof} First, we establish the positive results, which follow from composition rules: \begin{itemize} \item For $0 \le p \le 1/2$, $\lambda_{\min}^p$ is the composition of the increasing concave function ${(\cdot)}^{2p}$ with the concave function $\sqrt{\lambda_{\min}}$, so it is concave. \item For $p\le 0$, $\lambda_{\min}^p$ is the composition of the decreasing convex function ${(\cdot)}^{2p}$ with the concave function $\sqrt{\lambda_{\min}}$, so it is convex. \item For $p\ge 1/2$, $\lambda_{\max}^p$ is the composition of the increasing convex function ${(\cdot)}^{2p}$ with the convex function $\sqrt{\lambda_{\max}}$, so it is convex. \end{itemize} Next, we turn towards the negative results.
-First, recall from Fact~\ref{fact:diagonal} in Appendix~\ref{scn:facts} that if $\Sigma_0$ and $\Sigma_1$ are one-dimensional, i.e., they are positive numbers, then the Bures-Wasserstein geodesic is
+First, recall from Fact~\ref{fact:diagonal} in Appendix~\ref{scn:facts} that if $\Sigma_0$ and $\Sigma_1$ are one-dimensional, i.e., they are positive numbers, then the Bures--Wasserstein geodesic is

 Also, in this case, $\lambda_{\min}$ and $\lambda_{\max}$ coincide and equal the identity; we thus abuse notation slightly in this paragraph by writing $\lambda$ for both to handle the two cases simultaneously.
 Once we reparametrize by the square roots, it is seen that asking for concavity/convexity of $\lambda^p$ is equivalent to asking for usual convexity of ${(\cdot)}^{2p}$ on $\R_+$.
 This example rules out: (1) the concavity of $\lambda^p$ for $p < 0$; (2) the convexity of $\lambda^p$ for $0 < p < 1/2$; and (3) the concavity of $\lambda^p$ for $p > 1/2$.